rossrobino/blog/src/content/drizzle-svelte.md

 ```

 ## Conclusion

+Deploy your changes by pushing your changes to GitHub and verify your build in the Vercel Dashboard.

+---

 Drizzle-ORM simplifies the process of writing code once and running it on any platform, by allowing developers to write in JavaScript and execute it on the edge runtime.
 Drizzle-ORM provides the convenience of using SQL-like syntax, and ensures reusability across various database providers.
 Developers can confidently invest their time in mastering a versatile and efficient tool.